-So the push up plus isometric exercise can be a good movement for your upper back.
+So, it can be a good movement for your upper back.

-- Sit on your knees and place your hands on the floor with your arms are straight underneath your shoulder.
+- Sit on your knees and place your hands on the floor with your arms straight underneath your shoulder.

 Isometric Exercises For Back with Equipment

-- Towel inside Pull Hold
+- Towel Pull Hold